Notes on the III Olympiad Saint Louis – 1904 (Saint Louis and Me addendum one)

-I’ve recently talked with a few people who had no idea that St. Louis had once hosted the Olympics and I think it’s something of a shame.
+I’ve recently talked with a few people who had no idea that Saint Louis had once hosted the Olympics and I think it’s something of a shame.
 You see, I’ve had more head shaking moments reading about the III Olympiad in 1904 than I’ve had in any other research of recent memory.
 I hope you’ll be surprised and entertained.

 Stop thief!

 I neglected to mention in the previous post that the 1904 Olympics were held in conjunction with a World’s Fair that was technically called the Louisiana Purchase Exposition.
-(In an attempt to preempt any other country from claims in the American west, in 1803, President Thomas Jefferson purchased 828,000 square miles [2,140,000 square kilometers] of territory from France for the sum of $15,000,000.
+(In an attempt to preempt any other country from claims in the American west, in 1803, President Thomas Jefferson purchased 828,000 square miles {2,140,000 square kilometers} of territory from France for the sum of $15,000,000.
 Of course, this ignored any claims that might be asserted by the indigenous people already living on this land.)
 The year 1904 also marked the centennial of the departure of the Lewis and Clark expedition.

 Knowing that the Olympic founders wanted to show their appreciation for American participation in the two prior games, the planners of the 1904 Exposition made a bid to host the games in conjunction with the World’s Fair.
 However, Pierre de Coubertin, the founder of the modern games, had already awarded them to Chicago – a city he’d come to admire following his visit to that city’s World’s Fair in 1893.
-Further, de Coubertin had also been to St. Louis and viewed it as something of a backwater.
-So how did St. Louis manage to persuade de Coubertin to change his mind and move the Olympics from its rival to the north?
+Further, de Coubertin had also been to Saint Louis and viewed it as something of a backwater.
+So how did Saint Louis manage to persuade de Coubertin to change his mind and move the Olympics from its rival to the north?

-The mediocre, the embarrassing, and the bizarre
+The mediocre, the embarrassing, and the bizarre.

 A number of non-Olympic athletic events took place during the two somewhat conjoined events.
 These included an Irish sports festival and a YMCA basketball championship.
 Following an official review to identify the 94 events that should be rightly included as sanctioned Olympics competition, the entirety of the Games were determined to have occurred over 146 days from 1 July to 23 November with most of the track and field events held between 28 August and 3 September.